 Nomadic writer, Itinerant initiatives for Transition (ITA), on the road since April 2017, I'm looking for tools to make European societies more inclusive but also more diverse and tolerant.
 Like many others, one of the most important mysteries I'm working on is the link between the individual and the group: maybe the main question of social sciences.

 My approach to this issue is related to individual freedom and political diversity.
 As for the biological sphere, we should recognize the need for a greater political range of systems to which we could switch depending on the moment or the topic.

 My nomadic life allows me to meet much more people than before, and, moreover, to meet them in a better way.
 I'm not moving fast and I spend sometimes weeks in the same place.
 My slow pace is a condition to create great encounters.
 Of course, it happens to me to go faster, but travelling slowly, with various stops, is more to my taste.
 I travel mainly from garden to garden, thanks to my wonderful friends!
 And when I'm not in a trailer friendly garden, I stop in collaborative places to work, think and exchange with other nomadic people, researchers, workers, makers... before sailing back in more mainstream waters with those who think they are stuck in the "system" (mass consumerism, debts...) whereas they are shaping new ingenious ways of dealing with social constraints.
 The inspiration I get with all of them is my fuel to map out routes that are not only alternative ways, not only standards ones: routes on transition.

 To be consistent with this quest, I'm also working on materiality: how can I change ordinary routines but also the way I move and dwell.
-I hope to get rid of oil within the end of 2019 and to continue on my journey with a solar cargo bike or maybe a solar electric tuk-tuk.
+I hope to get rid of oil within 2021 and to continue on my journey with maybe a solar cargo bike or a land yacht.